MarieEveille/MarieEveille/README.md

 - **Tools**: Git, Docker, Postman, Figma, Cloudinary

 🔸 **Secondary technologies (previously used but less recent)**:
-- **Languages**: PHP (Laravel), Java, Vue.js, C#, C, Android (Kotlin)
+- **Languages**: PHP (Laravel), Java, Spring Boot Vue.js, C#, C, Android (Kotlin)

 ## 🔭 I’m currently working on:

-I am currently working on the development of a FabLab management application for my internship.
+I am currently working on the development of a FabLab management application for my internship at Thales Alenia Space in Cannes.
 The project involves direct communication with **PrusaLink API**, user experience improvements, and continuous deployment.
 I am also writing the technical documentation with **Docusaurus** and conducting user testing to refine the application.
 We follow an agile methodology.